mirage335/Taz_Mega/README.md

 Lock nuts used in wheel assemblies may conflict with some metal plates.
 Moderate grinding, or use of jam nuts with threadlocker, are solutions.

+Y-Axis threaded rod may not be matched to adequately tight tolerances (<<0.3%).
+Tightly spring-loading all couplings to one of the two threaded rods may alleviate binding at minimal loss of performance.
+For light-duty work, only one threaded rod is actually necessary.

+Do not overtighten joints between gantry plates and aluminum extrusions, as this can significantly overload of the wheel assemblies.

+Many more metric screws and Tee Nuts may be required.
+In particular, some low-profile M5x12mm screws are required to join the Y-axis assembly to the frame.
+These can be made by grinding down M5x15mm screws from Open Builds.

+Right angle brackets from Open Builds may not be suitable for joining the Z-axis extrusions to the frame.
+Corner cubes are more than adequate.

+#Electronics
+Duet electronics with PatchRap panel STRONGLY recommended.
+Heatsinkng the motor drivers would also be wise, as maximum rated current should be used.

 #Copyright Extensions
 Files embedded into the design by mirage335 with a less restrictive license than GPLv3 place any derrived works under that license.
 This is definied to include any files pulled into the repository by mirage335 .